 Dog Graphics Design in PowerPoint using Shape Tools

 As I always said that making animation in PowerPoint is easy if you know how to draw using Shape Tools.
 It is certain that once you have your characters ready then you can easily add motion to them using PowerPoint animation effects.

 - Figure 1.1 illustrates all the shapes that have been used to draw the Dog Character.
 Except for the Eyes (Ovals), for the rest of the objects, FreeForm Shape Tool has been used.

-- Take a look at the positioning of the objects in Selection Pane in Figure 1.2.
-All the shape layers have been designed and arranged in a manner that when you will place one on the top of other then they will create a bit 3D HouseHead Dog Character.
+- Take a look at the positioning of the objects in the Selection Pane in Figure 1.2.
+All the shape layers have been designed and arranged in a manner that when you will place one on top of the other then they will create a bit 3D HouseHead Dog Character.

-- As you may know that you cannot use Merge Shapes command on Grouped objects.
-So, after designing the House, we Copy and Pasted the House As A Picture and subtracted the part and placed the Eyes behind it and it seems as the Dog Mouth is in between the House.
+- As you may know that you cannot use the Merge Shapes command on Grouped objects.
+So, after designing the House, we Copy and Pasted the House As A Picture and subtracted the part, and placed the Eyes behind it and it seems as if the Dog Mouth is in between the House.
 Please watch the embedded video below for more information.

 PowerPoint Effects Used For Dog Animation

-Let’s talk about the animation effects that we used to create a motion in the dog.
-Basically, we used 3 effects: Spin, Grow/Shrink and Motion Paths.
+Let’s talk about the animation effects that we used to create motion in the dog.
+Basically, we used 3 effects: Spin, Grow/Shrink, and Motion Paths.

 Dog Tail Animation